sdrtba/YandexMusicOauthExtension/README.md

 - set the token with the corresponding button.
 - then copy
 - You can also remove the token from the local storage.
-I don't know why you would want to do that.

 ![view](https://github.com/sdrtba/YandexMusicOauthExtension/assets/64638190/d6a8210f-a98c-41c8-bed0-0ef72b5322df)